mo-justlearnai/Guide-To-Install-CUDA-for-GPU-enabled-Deep-Learning-with-PyTorch/README.md

 I had the same questions when CUDA 12.1 was released in April 2023 but it works just fine with PyTorch.
 You will see by following to the end of this article.

-*First

-Run the above command in a (anaconda) virtual environment.
+**Run the above command in a (anaconda) virtual environment.**

 ### **5.Run the below in a .py or .ipynb file**

+a.
 Create a file 'gpucheck.py'

+b.
 Copy and paste the below code into 'gpucheck.py'

+c.
 Run: `python gpucheck.py` from the command line or run the code in a notebook.

 ```python
 # VENV name: cudaconfig